2017 DUMAGUETE CITY: YOUR ULTIMATE TRAVEL GUIDE

 FESTIVALS IN DUMAGUETE CITY

 Sandurot Festival.
 The Sandurot Festival is held every 2nd week of November.
 The term sandurot was derived from the Visayan “pakig-sandurot” for the offering and enjoyment of hospitality.

 Buglasan Festival.
 This festival is held every month of December.
 The festival highlights include a showdown and street dancing competition.

 There are many places in Dumaguete to dine and enjoy great international and local dishes.
 But I would want to suggest the following food items which are closely associated with Dumaguete City.

 “Tempura” at the Boulevard.
-Very ideal for budget travellers and backpackers.
-While this food did not originate in Dumaguete City, this street food along with balot, fishballs,etc. are very popular in the place.
-Tempura is a fish cake (like kikiam) deep fried and dipped in spicy sauce.
-At the Boulevard, they have different sauces in different levels of spiciness to go with this food.
+Very ideal for budget travelers and backpackers.
+While this food did not originate in Dumaguete City, this street food along with balot, fish balls are very popular in the place.
+Tempura is a fish cake (like kikiam) deep fried and dipped in a spicy sauce in different levels of spiciness to go with this food.

 Painitan sa Dumaguete offers Budbud and Sikwate (Native Hot Chocolate)